Social Stratification & Mobility — Module 1

 UPSC Integrative Snapshot

-- Stratification persists through exploitation (Marx), status/party closure (Weber, Parkin), and cultural reproduction (Bourdieu).
+- Stratification endures through economic (Marx), status-political (Weber, Parkin), and cultural (Bourdieu) mechanisms.

-- Equality becomes substantive via citizenship (Marshall), fairness (Rawls), and capability expansion (Sen, Nussbaum).
+- Equality becomes substantive via citizenship (Marshall), fairness (Rawls), and capabilities (Sen, Nussbaum).